Salary for a Mechanical Engineer with a Masters Degree

 Mechanical engineers use physics, mechanics, thermodynamics, structural analysis and materials science to research, design, develop and manufacture tools, machines, engines and various other mechanical devices.
 They may design manufacturing plants, industrial equipment, robotics, medical devices, artificial organs, heating and cooling systems, aircrafts and even simple toasters.
 They may also be responsible for the installation, operation and maintenance of such equipment, tools and systems.

 Mechanical engineers, by designing manufacturing equipment and tools, also influence the way many other products are designed and manufactured, such as doors, shoes and cameras.
-Mechanical engineers work in virtually any manufacturing industry, including aerospace, automotive, agriculture, chemical, power generation, medical and environmental.
+They work in virtually any manufacturing industry, including aerospace, automotive, agriculture, chemical, power generation, medical and environmental.

 Related to Salary for a Mechanical Engineer with a Masters Degree